 Recently I was watching the movie “Mission Impossible 3.”
-On of the characters stated, “I will bleed on the flag to make sure the stripes stay red.”
+One of the characters stated, “I will bleed on the flag to make sure the stripes stay red.”
 No matter what else you may think about that character, you cannot doubt that he is claiming to be seriously committed to his cause of action.

 Often I have said that I want to balance my responsibilities at work and at home.
 I am a WAHM (work-at-home-mom).
 This means my home and office are in the same building.
 As any WAHM will tell you, it is hard to go from work to home and work again.
 The lines between the two areas get blurred very easily.
 I noticed there were times when I was supposed to be doing family things and instead I was working.
 At other times, I was supposed to be finishing a project, and instead, I was helping children with homework projects.

 I did a lot of talking about balancing work and home.
 I read all the books.
 Research on the topic became my jam.
 I could speak eloquently on the topic for hours at a time.
 I knew all about the struggle to balance work and home.
 What I did not have at that time was a commitment to actually balance things in a way that would work in my life.
 Since I did not have a real commitment, the balancing act was all talk and it never happened.